bloominstituteoftechnology/web_code_along_13.2_middleware_starter/README.md

 ❗ Other browser/Node/NPM configurations might work but haven't been tested.

-### Nice to Haves
+### Highly Recommended

 - Postman HTTP client or similar.
 - React Devtools & Redux Devtools Chrome extensions.

 ## Set Up

+1. Clone repo without forking.
+If you cloned before today, execute `git fetch && git reset --hard origin/main` to get the latest
-1. Clone repo and execute `npm run prep` to install deps and set up your dev database.
+2. Execute `npm run prep` to install dependencies and set up your development database
-2. Launch the project in a dev server executing `npm run dev`.
+3. Execute `npm run dev` to launch the project in a dev server
-3. Visit your app by navigating Chrome to `http://localhost:3000`.
+4. Visit your app by navigating Chrome to `http://localhost:3000`

+### Notes About Setup

 You can _optionally_ run frontend and backend separately. __Instead__ of `npm run dev`: